-

 Born in Minnesota and raised in Duluth, Jon Poupore started on the viola at age 17.
 Jon found a good environment to pursue his love of the instrument at St. John’s University, Minnesota.
 While continuing his studies on the east coast, Jon also started a lifelong free-lance career in Baltimore, Maryland.
 This career led him to Maine, the Upper Peninsula of Michigan and then back home to Duluth in 2018.
 Jon makes his first debut with the Golden Valley Orchestra and has been the orchestra’s principal violist over 3 years.
 He last performed the Bruch Romance with an orchestra 30 years ago.
 Always an active recitalist, Jon recently began a weekly recital series at the Jones-Harrison Senior Center last November – held every Tuesday at 2 PM.
 When Jon is not playing the viola, he is spending time with his loving and supportive husband of 23 year or pursuing his other passions; running, reading, movies/tv, chamber music and mechanical pianos.

-David Carrillo, Artistic Director and Conductor
+Aria Carrillo Silliezar, Artistic Director and Conductor